Ukrainian State Film Agency

-Creation of Derzhkino
+Establishment

-On March 28, 2011, as a result, the State Service of Cinematography was eliminated, instead, the State Agency of Ukraine on Cinema as a central executive body, which implements state policy in the field of cinematography, was established.
+On 28 March 2011, as a result, the State Service of Cinematography was eliminated, instead, the State Agency of Ukraine on Cinema as a central executive body, which implements state policy in the field of cinematography, was established.
 From August 2014 to August 2019, the Chairman of the Agency was Pylyp Illenko.

 Since the creation of the State Committee, the financing of film production by the state has been significantly increased.
-Thus, in 2010, the financing of Ukrainian cinema amounted to UAH 24 million, and in 2011 — already 111 million UAH.
-In 2012, state financing of the film industry amounted to 176 million UAH.
+Thus, in 2010, the financing of Ukrainian cinema amounted to ₴24 million, and by 2011, it had ballooned to ₴111 million.
+In 2012, state financing of the film industry amounted to ₴176 million.

 In 2011, the First Pitching under the new rules, when the State Financing was distributed after the presentation of projects before experts and according to their estimates.
-Initially, Derzhkino financed 10 short tapes, and subsequently began to increase the pace and spend on Pithchigi every year.
+Initially, the State Film Agency financed 10 short tapes, and subsequently began to increase the pace and spend on Pithchigi every year.
 Financing for a new scheme also received young cinematographers, and names.

 Ratings

-Ratings issued by the Derzhkino as of the latest amendment in 2015:
+Ratings issued by the State Film Agency as of the latest amendment in 2015: